somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 ### Questions

+* **Thermodynamics as Calculus** : The Language of Thermodynamics becomes the Calculus of all Languages in this interpretation.
+To know the regions in which different forms of a Language meet, one must do a Thermodynamical calculation and formulate the corresponding conditions in terms of Macroscopic Observables of a Language.
+How to do this in the general context of Languages is unclear and it is very likely that there is no general procedure but similar features appear in the different Languages.

+* **Statistical Mechanics** : The Language of Thermodynamics is an empirical Laanguage.
+The theory to explain these starting from Microscopic laws is given by Statistical Mechanics.
+Statistical Mechanics type theory would be the general microscopic theory for Languages.
+Construction of this is not at all clear.

 * **Mass** : Protons and electrons don't have the same mass, all the words or each letter in the alphabet don't have the same mass, how does one define an inertial mass like concept for a Language?
 What are the indivisible units of a Language?
 Prime numbers in Language of Number Theory?
 Elementary Particles in the Language of Particle Physics, Quantum Fields in Quantum Field Theory Language?

 * **Entropy** : Does information theoretic equivalent of Entropy work for languages?

+* **Temperature** : How to define Temperature for a Language?
+Is the analogue of Heat flow, symbol flow in Language?
+That is communication between two people stops when they both have the same rigidity in their Language of contact.
+In the case of Language of Nature, this reduces to the usual heat flow and temperature notions.
+In terms of talking about abstract knowledge, is it possible to define that a person can communicate with someone else the abstract knoweldge only if they are both able to represent it in the same Language property called "temperature".
+'Successful Communication' would correspond to equilibrium of the zeroth law of thermodynamics as no more communication would be required after that point.

 * Music as a Language: there should be an analogous concept of mass and entropy in the Language of Music.
 In physics, the frequency determines energy (which is equivalent to mass) of a vibration, is it the same for Language of Music?
 How does this connect to the Language of String Theory?